 If you want a slice of Finger Lakes history, then a trip on this 19th century replica double decker paddle wheel boat.
 She offers a lunch cruise, and afternoon excursion, or a dinner cruise and will look absolutely fire on your Instagram.
 She’s also available for private charter, too!

 Rent a house boat

 Slow things down even more with a couple of days spent living out on the water.
 You can’t go wrong with a day on the lakes, so what could be better than spending a couple?
-You could even move through all the lakes from Canandaigua as they’re connected via a canal system.
+Being on a house boat is so unique and a wonderful experience to a traditional B&B too!

 Take a walk around Lagoon Park

 Lagoon Park is a really beautiful park with lots of little lagoons running through it.
 It’s a really lovely place to take a stroll on a sunny day, and it’s a great place to take photos and enjoy a little bit of nature and the outdoors!